mebeim/aoc/2020/README.md

 faded blue bags contain no other bags.
 ```

-We are asked to find how many different colored bags can contain (either
+We are asked to find how many differently colored bags can contain (either
 directly or indirectly) at least one `shiny gold` bag.

 Looking at the above example, the answer would be 3, because: